tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Effect:** You lock a door, a window, a gate, a portcullis, or some other means of ingress.
 You can open the door normally, but those who don't have your permission to use it find it locked.

 When you perform the ritual, you can allow for certain other creatures or types of creatures to pass through the door normally, ignoring the ward's effect.
-You can choose any or all (or none) of the following options:
+You can choose any or all (or non-e) of the following options:

 _Password_: You can set a verbal password.
 If uttered within 5 squares of the portal, the speaker can ignore the ward for the next minute.